 Related: Genius Stroller Running Tips

-Variety is the spice of life and your smart phone or watch is just what you need to get a taste:
+Variety is the spice of life when it comes to treadmill running and your smartphone or watch is just what you need to get a taste.

 - The Peloton app offers guided runs in demand or live.

 - The Fit Radio and Rocky My Run apps have heart-pumping music to keep you moving.